-Devonshire Pine are a large furniture manufacturing company in South West of England employing over 140 people and operating from a 240,000sq ft premises.
+Devonshire Living are a large furniture manufacturing company in South West of England employing over 140 people and operating from a 240,000sq ft premises.

 Wood fuel systems were contracted to design, manufacture and install a silo and boiler feed system to heat their factory and drying rooms.